 A divorce involving children is often a complex legal matter

 Nothing can make individuals going through a divorce more cantankerous than a child custody dispute.
-Whether the problem is agreeing to a parenting plan or fighting over visitation rights, some parents will fight for their children to the bitter end, sometimes without thinking of the affect such a battle could have on their children.
+Whether the problem is agreeing to a parenting plan or fighting over visitation rights, some parents will fight for their children to the bitter end, sometimes without thinking of the effect such a battle could have on their children.

 Take, for instance, one particular couple’s case that has received quite a bit of news coverage lately.
 The couple has been fighting in court about their divorce and subsequent child custody arrangements for over 10 years now.
 The case is most likely making news headlines so that people can point and laugh and say how ridiculous these two individuals are being, but the sad fact is that many divorces are indeed that complicated, although 10 years is admittedly an unusually long amount of time to be litigating a case.